-Adults who do not meet Medi-Cal eligibility criteria but who are medically indigent are eligible for medical services under the state-funded County Medically Indigent Adult's Program ("MIA").
-For patients who are eligible for MIA medical services provided at the Hospital, the District contracts with the County of Santa Barbara.
-The MIA contract accounts for approximately 1% of gross patient revenues generated at the Hospital.
+Adults who do not meet Medi-Cal eligibility criteria but who are medically indigent, as defined by California law, are eligible for medical services under the state funded County Medical Services Program ("CMSP").
+The Corporation bills the State of California directly for CMSP patients treated at the Hospital.
+The CMSP contract accounts for less than 1% of gross patient revenues generated at the Hospital.

-The District has contracts with approximately 30 prepaid plans and preferred provider discount contractors which comprise approximately 35% of its revenues.
-The basis for payment to the District under these agreements includes prospectively determined rates per discharge, discounts from established rates and prospectively determined daily rates.
+The Corporation has contracts with approximately 20 prepaid plans and preferred provider discount contractors which comprise approximately 39% of its total net revenues.
+The basis for payment to the Corporation under these agreements includes prospectively determined rates per discharge, discounts from established rates and prospectively determined daily rates.